 As stated above, saturation occurs when no more signal can be transferred due to reaching a medium’s limitation.
 This can occur in a multitude of ways, at varying degrees, and across multiple mediums.

-Tape Saturation occurs when all of the magnetic particles on the tape have been displaced and can no longer be moved for the sake of recording additional signal.
+Tape Saturation occurs when all of the magnetic particles on the tape have had their magnetic poles re-oriented and can no longer be affected for the sake of recording additional signal.

 Tube or Valve Saturation occurs when no more electrons can transfer from the cathode to the anode, due to the increasingly positive charge of grid in between them.
 This looks different amongst triodes, tetrodes, and pentodes, but the concept is very similar.

 Transistor and Transformer Saturation occurs when the input current increases to such an extent, that the output current can no longer increase due to voltage drop, thereby blocking any further increase in amplitude.